JakubCzarlinski/fourth-year-project/implementations/watermark_attacker/README.md

 ORIGINALLY FROM: <https://github.com/XuandongZhao/WatermarkAttacker>

 Jakub: This has been modified to work with Stable Diffusion 3.
+This created breaking changes for running the code.
+To run the original code, clone the original repository.

 [Update] The paper is accepted by NeurIPS 2024!